Why Visit Brno in the Czech Republic – and not Prague?

 8. Ossuary

-Some of the highlights of Brno Cathedral are the Romanesque-Gothic crypt and the tower views.
+Highlights of Brno Cathedral are the Romanesque-Gothic crypt and the tower views.
 Most strikingly, the bell rings at 11 o’clock – a reminiscence from the Swedish siege during the Thirty Years’ War and the resulting legend according to which the citizens decided that the church bell would toll one hour earlier at noon – resulting in the city’s victory.

 Prague and Brno have each their ingeniously constructed astronomical clock.

 Prague’s Old Town Hall is known for featuring the tower of the Astronomical Clock.
-Most visitors to Prague will at some time during their visit come to the Old Town Hall tower to watch the hourly parade of the twelve Apostles.
+Most visitors to Prague will, at some time during their visit, come to the Old Town Hall tower to watch the hourly parade of the twelve Apostles.

 The market square features an impressive fountain, the Parnas Fountain by Johann Bernhard Fischer von Erlach.

-Also the Plague Column from 1689 in the triangular Liberty Square is noteworthy.
+Also, the Plague Column from 1689 in the triangular Liberty Square is noteworthy.
 It reminds the citizens and visitors of former plague outbreaks in Brno.

 Also, the elegant Czech art nouveau style from around 1900 adorns the house façades in both cities.
 Characteristic for this style are the floral motifs.